-A fundamental human need is to feel ourselves located, grounded, in place in relation to the world around us.
+A fundamental human need is to feel ourselves located, grounded, in place, in relation to the world around us.

 To lack that can feel as though we are untethered from our moorings.

-Nearly two months ago I wrote this post about trying to figure out where our place in the world is when the whole world has changed “Not Knowing What to do is Fine”
+At the start of lockdown in March 2020, I wrote this post about trying to figure out where our place in the world is when the whole world has changed “Not Knowing What to do is Fine”

 I suggested that it was OK to stay in a holding pattern until we figured out where to land.

-Seven weeks on and we’ve been in a holding pattern so long that many of us are running out of fuel and any attempt at air traffic control seems to have disappeared.
+It feels as though we’ve been in a holding pattern so long that many of us are running out of fuel and any attempt at air traffic control seems to have disappeared.

 How is this affecting us?

 For 12 weeks I held daily meetings with my network.
 That’s coming up for 60 hours of conversation.

 Those conversations have included very practical discussions about the best way to do things: the tech, the organising, keeping clients, not giving in to pressure to work for free, whether to keep marketing and if so, how to stay visible and available to clients without looking crass and using overworked clichés.